Michael Swaim: Cracked tenure and Kill Me Now

 When Cracked decided to start producing its own video content, Swaim was enlisted to lead the effort.
 He and Epperson teamed up with Daniel O'Brien to create the first official Cracked web series, Agents of Cracked.
 The series began airing in November 2009 and ran for three seasons.
 Its first season won the "Audience choice award for best web series" at the Second Annual Streamy Awards.
 By 2011, the series had been viewed online over seven million times.

-Those Aren't Muskets remained active for a few more years, producing the web series 8-Bits for Cracked, and in 2009, joining with several other internet sketch troupes for a two-week collaboration known as Genius Camp.
+Those Aren't Muskets remained active for a few more years, producing the web series 8-Bits for Cracked, and joining in 2009 with several other internet sketch troupes for a two-week collaboration known as Genius Camp.
 One of the sketches resulting from this collaboration was featured on Comedy Central's series Tosh.0.
-Swaim also had a cameo role in a BriTANicK video that year.
+Swaim had a cameo role that year in the BriTANicK video "Epic Phone Fail".
+He had a cameo role a year later in the MagicHugs video "Cover Me".

 By 2010, Swaim had become Head of Video at Cracked.
 He continued starring in original video series produced by the website, among them After Hours, which won Best Writing at the 18th Annual Webby Awards.
 According to The Huffington Post, Swaim and his frequent co-star, O'Brien, came to be known as the collective "face of Cracked".

 As Swaim became more involved with video production for Cracked, he wrote fewer columns for the website but took on supplementary work as a blogger for guyspeak.com.
 Swaim's work for GuySpeak was occasionally featured in Glamour.
 Offering humor-based relationship advice, Swaim contributed to GuySpeak for about a year, starting in late 2009.

 In 2010, Swaim told The Huffington Post that he hoped his tenure at Cracked would be a step towards eventually making feature films.
 Later that year, Swaim and Epperson were contacted by filmmaker Travis Long, who expressed interest in working with the duo on a feature.
 Swaim and Epperson had already developed a story idea together, and with Long's help, this idea was turned into the horror-comedy film Kill Me Now.
 Swaim, who had a starring role in the film, wrote the screenplay and received a producer credit, while Long directed, and Epperson performed the cinematography.
 Kill Me Now was produced through Ketchup Media.
 It was shot in Effingham, Illinois.
 Filming occurred in October 2010 and lasted for twenty-one days.